RAJESHVELAMALA/ai-case-study/README.md

 ![alt](betterment_new_logomark-color.png.webp)

-### Betterment is a financial technology company that offers automated investment and financial planning services.
-Founded in 2008 by Jon Stein and Eli Broverman, Betterment aims to make investing and managing finances more accessible, transparent, and cost-effective for individuals.
+### <span style="color:blue">Betterment is a financial technology company that offers automated investment and financial planning services.
+Founded in 2008 by Jon Stein and Eli Broverman, Betterment aims to make investing and managing finances more accessible, transparent, and cost-effective for individuals.</span>

 The company operates as a robo-advisor, that uses algorithms and technology to provide personalized investment advice and manage clients' portfolios automatically.
 Betterment offers a range of investment options, including individual and joint taxable accounts, IRAs (Traditional, Roth, and SEP), trust accounts, and retirement accounts.